MauroAbidalCarrer/webserv/project_documentation_ressources/how_to_process_a_request.md

 > - If the ``index`` directive is defined, add its value to the end of the path.

 ### Genereate response
+> #### ``GET`` method:
-> If ``autoindex`` is on and the requested path is a directory, respond with the list of files and directories in the requested directory.
+> If ``ngx_http_autoindex_module`` is on and the requested path is a directory, respond with the list of files and directories in the requested directory.
-> If it is not defined or if it is defined as false don't do it.
+> If it is not defined or if it is defined as false don't respond with directory listing.
+>
+> If the path is a path to a file and that this file extension matches the one defined by the directive ``cgi_pass``(or ``cgi_setup``?)
+> 1. Create pipes to read and write to std_out and in of the CGI that is going to be executed.
+> 2. Fork
+>       * **In child**:
+>           1. dup2 and close the pipes.
+>           2. Try to excve the file.
+If it is not possible to excecute the file, respond with and error 401, 403, 404 or 500 depending on the error encountered.
+>       * **In parent**:
+>           1. close the unused pipe ends.
+>           2. Wait to be able to write on the STDIN pipe, then write the request on the STDIN pipe.
+>           3. Wait to be able to read from the STDOUT pipe, then read the request on the STDOUT pipe.
+>           4. ``waitpid`` the CGI with ``NOHANG`` (or kill it?).
+>           4. Complete the response with any missing header field.
+>
+> Otherwise, if the file does exist, re